 Tree Map reveals the Impact of the Top Entertainment Trends

-The Tree Map below illustrates the impact of the Top 8 Entertainment Trends.
+The Tree Map below illustrates the impact of the Top 8 Entertainment Trends in 2023.
 Developments in the metaverse and immersive technology are making content to be more engaging and interactive.
 Advances in AI and blockchain speed up content creation and distribution while also making them more secure.
 In addition to this, startups are developing innovations in streaming video on demand, smart home entertainment, and social and social entertainment apps.
 Lastly, AdTech solutions utilize developments in immersive technologies to create highly engaging content.